Meaninglessness and Existential Depression

 The "solution," in this case, lies in finding "a game worth playing."
 How does one do this?
 Well, every individual finds the way for themselves . . . but many alternate option are available, such as, for example, the search for God, the search for Love, or one suggestion proposed by a guy named Robert de Ropp is something called "The Master Game" . . .

-"The fact is that this is
+"The fact is

-what society is and always has been:
+and always has been: